-I wrote RESP Lessons Learned back in 2010 as I was figuring out to withdraw from an RESP.
-It is not as daunting as I make it out, but you must be careful.
+I wrote RESP Lessons Learned back in 2010 as I was figuring out how to withdraw from an RESP.
+It is not as daunting as I make it out to be, but you must be careful.
 You need to spread the taxable portion out.
 One way to do this is to use the taxable portion first when your child’s income should be lower.

-I have learned a great deal about the inner workings of TD, TD Mutual Funds and about how the RESP program works.
-From these incidents, I have put together an RESP Lessons Learned for myself and for other folks that may be thinking about RESPs.
+I have learned a great deal about the inner workings of TD Mutual Funds and how the RESP program works.
+From these incidents, I have put together an RESP Lessons Learned for myself and for other folks who may be thinking about RESPs.

 A lot of these points are my opinions on TD Mutual Funds.
 I am not happy with the process of dealing with this part of TD Canada Trust.